 - Carefully constructing the actual content of the articles and posts to use the words that would help in searching.
 For example, a Solia post might say “we handle real estate photography.”
 Better construction of a post would be “We at Solia provide top quality real estate photography of interiors and exteriors of homes and businesses, plus FAA certified aerial (“drone”) videography in Rockdale County, Newton County, and Conyers.”

 - Creating a directory that draws people to your site who are looking for related services.

-We have a basic plan for a fixed fee of $400 which enhances the site for SEO.
-We have options that involve ongoing SEO work that cost more because they are ongoing processes.
+We have a basic plan for a fixed fee which enhances the site for SEO at the outset.
+We also have options that involve ongoing SEO work that cost more because they are ongoing processes.
 SEO work typically involves the following key elements, among others: